b-w/b-w.github.io/stuff/astro/index.md

 ## 4 December 2016: HIP 30520

 I shot some no-name region of space to try out my new SkyTracker setup.
 I shot at 200mm to really test out the polar alignment and tracking, and see how long I could make my exposures.
 It turns out I have to worry about light pollution long before I have to worry about star trails now.
 Afterwards, it took me some puzzling to figure out what part of space I had actually captured.
-The two main stars in the frame are called HIP 30520 and HIP 30247\.
+The two main stars in the frame are called HIP 30520 and HIP 30247.
 Fancy!
 [View Results]({% link stuff/astro/20161204.md %})

 ## 5 December 2016: Polaris

 What better way to celebrate my new SkyTracker than by shooting Polaris, my all-important guide star for better astrophotography?
 I shot at a lower ISO and didn't bring out as much stars in post as I could, in an attempt to reduce the noise in the picture.
 The result is cleaner, but also doesn't contain that many stars.
 I'm not sure if this is an improvement.
 [View Results]({% link stuff/astro/20161205.md %})

+## 13 July 2020: C/2020 F3 (NEOWISE)

+I had no intention of trying to capture comet NEOWISE, but on a whim I decided to try and see if I could at least view it through some old binoculars.
+When it turned out that, yes, I could in fact see it quite easily even right from inside my apartment (that is, from behind a window and with significant light pollution), I decided I might as well take some shots with my camera.
+The results are... okay.
+[View Results]({% link stuff/astro/20200713.md %})